elugens/hello-javascript/docs/additional-questions/binary-data-files/arraybuffer-binary-arrays.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> TypedArray has regular Array methods, with notable exceptions.
-We can iterate, map, slice, find, reduce etc. There are few things we cannot do though like there is no splice and concat methods.
-We cannot “delete” a value because typed arrays are views on a buffer, and these are fixed, contiguous areas of memory.
-All we can do is to assign a zero.
+  <div><strong>Interview Response:</strong> With a few significant exceptions, TypedArray provides standard Array methods.
+We can iterate, map, slice, find, and reduce, among other things.
+There are certain restrictions, such as the lack of splice and concat procedures.
+We can't "delete" a value and merely assign a zero since typed arrays are views on a buffer that get fixed, contiguous blocks of memory.
     </div>
   </div>
 </details>